 My students LOVED this.
 They already have familiarity with Google Slides, and Google Drawing is very similar.
 I created a template so that the text boxes were already created and all they had to do was enter their text (for each plot element) and a corresponding picture.
 One of the hardest things for them was making sure that their drawing was a true representation of the setting of the story.
 The story we used, Contents of the Dead Man’s Pocket, took place in New York in the mid-1950’s, so I had to ask students questions like, “Do you think that a laptop computer would have been in a 1950’s apartment?” and, “What type of clothes would Tom have been wearing?”

 We were running out of time before we needed to start our next unit, so I had students share their Google Drawing with me.
 I gave each student some feedback on their rough draft, and then I had my students complete their final edits at home.
 We have a small class, so we were able to share the Google Drawings on the document camera during the final class period.
 The kids loved seeing how their classmates used Google Drawing to represent their plot elements.

 You could definitely extend this activity by having students repeat the process with a different short story.
-We would love to hear if you try out all or part of this lesson with your students!
-Feel free to add a comment below.
+After completing this activity, my class wrote our own short stories using this character interview lesson plan.